 Plugging my personal memoir that has nothing to do with book marketing on a post and blog about book marketing, would, under any other circumstance, be considered a form of spam.
 The only reason why I have opted to link to it in this article is because: it is in fact, a necessary demonstration that could help your learning.

 But by this point, in this section of this article about book marketing, I’ll demonstrate what works better by plugging a book about book marketing, to an audience (you) actually interested in book marketing, called The Archer Theory: Internet Marketing Strategy for Writers.

-According to our analytics, you’re statistically far more likely to now click on either of the two links that I just provided directly above this sentence (if you already haven’t), but now you know the deep psychological reason why.
+According to my analytics, you’re statistically far more likely to now click on either of the two links that I just provided directly above this sentence (if you already haven’t), but now you know the deep psychological reason why.

 When the elements of your article marketing Internet strategy don’t align, the people you’re trying to sell to will turn away in disinterest at some point.
 Remember, with content marketing, it’s never about what’s in it for you, before it’s about what’s in it for your audience first.
 You have to give to receive.
 What you’re reading this blog for is a lesson.

 What you’re investing in me right now is your time and attention; what I’m giving to you in return is knowledge and wisdom.

 If I’ve delivered a high enough return on your investment, you’re statistically much more likely to trust me and take the time to look into the material that I refer to in order to help you further on your path of mastering how to sell your book(s) online, because you know that if it’s anything like this article that you’ve come to like, then it would also be a good return on your investment.